Nau mai, Talofa lava, Bula, Malo e lelei, welcome...

 ...to the website of the 46 schools which make up the Anglican Schools Network of Aotearoa New Zealand and Polynesia.

 At a time when the world is finding its way through the global pandemic, our chaplains, RE teachers and Anglican Schools are still working to support students and families in any way they can.
-As one small way of supporting them, we have added a page of resources to this site specifically shaped towards the new modes of teaching, and the pressing concerns of this time.
+Although everyday life is largely back to normal in our Province, we have left our "Covid-19" page of resources up for those who access our site from overseas.

 Anglicans have always believed that education matters!
 Our experience down through the centuries teaches us that education can transform individuals and whole communities.
 Education is always about so much more than the acquisition of knowledge; it is about nurturing the foundations for a developing wisdom in every individual.
 Our hope is that young people in our Anglican Schools will develop a deep awareness that they are profoundly loved by God and that they each have unique and distinctive gifts which they can use for the good of all.
 We also hope that they discover in our schools an excitement for learning and an expanding sense of wonder for the world around them.